DioxusLabs/dioxus/docs/guide/src/interactivity/sharing_state.md

 ## Using Context

+Sometimes, some state needs to be shared between multiple components far down the tree, and passing it down through props is very inconvenient.

 Suppose now that we want to implement a dark mode toggle for our app.
 To achieve this, we will make every component select styling depending on whether dark mode is enabled or not.

 > Note: we're choosing this approach for the sake of an example.
 There are better ways to implement dark mode (e.g. using CSS variables).
 Let's pretend CSS variables don't exist – welcome to 2013!